weinerjm/jekyll-now/_posts/2016-05-22-metal-lyrics-analysis.md

 Top 10 **Highlander** albums:

-1. _Own The Crown_ by Majesty
+1. _Own the Crown_ by Majesty
-2. _Blade Of Triumph_ by Iron Fire
+2. _Blade of Triumph_ by Iron Fire
-3. _King Of Kings_ by Leaves' Eyes
+3. _King of Kings_ by Leaves' Eyes
-4. _Kings Of The Nordic Twilight_ by Luca Turilli
+4. _Kings of The Nordic Twilight_ by Luca Turilli
-5. _Bound By Metal_ by Wizard
+5. _Bound by Metal_ by Wizard
-6. _Dawn Of Victory_ by Rhapsody
+6. _Dawn of Victory_ by Rhapsody
-7. _The Alliance Of The Kings_ by Ancient Bards
+7. _The Alliance of the Kings_ by Ancient Bards
 8. _Heavy Metal Thunder_ by Saxon
-9. _Starfire Burning Upon The Ice-Veiled Throne Of Ultima Thule_ by Bal-Sagoth
+9. _Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule_ by Bal-Sagoth
 10. _Battle Magic_ by Bal-Sagoth

 Spooky